etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 > Nevertheless, the predictive capacity of distance remains unchallenged at large as the
 > green lines in Figure 5 indicate.

 We also tried to use the `rfFC` package as recommended, but unfortunately the functions from this package do not work anymore.
-We suspect that this is because the package is not maintained anymore as its last update according to its [github](https://github.com/r-forge/rffc) page is from 2015.
+We suspect that this is because the package is not maintained  as its last update according to its [github page](https://github.com/r-forge/rffc) is from 2015.

 In addition, the paper now includes further justification of the other features included in the model.
-The below paragraph is placed in the Data section in p. **TO ADD**:
+The below paragraph is placed in the Data section in p.
+11:

 > These control variables (employment and population density) are included following gravity-type functions that are common when estimating economic flows between two geographical points (trade, migration, commuting, etc.).
 Such models normally use attraction factors (as the masses of the two regions) such as gross income in the region/country (Anderson and van Wincoop, 2003; Riddington et al., 2006), or employment as a proxy when Gross Value Added (GVA) or GDP data is not available  (Kimura and Lee, 2006).
 Also, employment by sector is often used in the estimation process of regionalization of Input-Output models by the means of Location Quotients (Flegg and Webber, 2000).
 We choose employment because it is also available at a more disaggregated geographical level.
 Population density controls for the agglomeration of the regions complementing the employment variable in determining the economic size of the bodies (Greene, 2013).
 Distance works as a resistance effect.
 In addition, given the aim of the paper to predict interregional trade flows, we opted towards parsimony and, therefore, we tried to minimise the number of predictors.